 Re-thinking the wallet

-The back and front aluminum covers, at just 0.5mm each, take less space than a credit card.
+The back and front aluminum covers, at just 1mm each, take just as much space as a credit card.
 So no bulk is unnecessarily added.
 The same goes for the weight: aluminum ensures a robust wallet and keeps the weight incredibly low.

 The back and front plates make it easy to slide in or slide out your cards, while preserving the intimacy of your wallet.
-The silicone band securely holds the cards into place without compromising the aesthetic and the use of silicone ensures the band won’t break or wear off.
+The silicone band securely holds the cards into place without compromising the aesthetic and the use of silicone ensures the band won’t break or wear off prematurely.